 Over the years, I have been involved in thousands of homes under construction and thousands of construction loans and have seen the absolute necessity for cost control.
 Spreadsheets certainly help builders control their costs during construction.

 It is critical to do accurate cost estimating and even more important to control those costs as the house progresses.
-If you don’t calculate an accurate construction budget before you start building and stick to that estimated budget, you probably won’t save 25 percent of the cost of the project, and you may well end up not being able to afford to finish and/or keep the house.
-This is not good!
+If you don’t calculate an accurate construction budget before you start building and stick to that estimated budget, you may run over budget, and you may end up not being able to afford to finish the house, or worse, keep the house.

 Putting together your construction bids and estimates requires shopping.

 How do you shop for a whole house?
 You use the categories on a Spreadsheet as your shopping list.

 Below are the Cost Categories that are found on most construction estimating spreadsheets, each one with a detailed description.

 You will notice a (suggested) percentage after each category.
 These represent typical percentages of a total home building budget.
 Percentages are NOT “cast in stone”.
 You may spend less for that category, or you may spend more.
 All the cost categories and percentages add up to 100%, so if you spend more than the indicated percentage for one category, you try to spend less in another.
 It’s up to you as the general Contractor to “shop till you drop” to keep it all in balance.